Sherman5A/microsoft-notes/azure/management/cost-management.md

 Azure offers many tools to estimate costs,

-- Total Cost Ownership (TCO) calculator compares the cost of operating through Azure to operating on-prem
+- Total Cost Ownership (TCO) calculator compares the cost of operating through Azure to operating on-premises
     - Input resources and services
     - Adjust costs based on location and organisation
-    - Report is generated that esimtates costs
+    - Report is generated that estimates costs
-- Pricing Calculator which reccomends Azure services that fit your budget
+- Pricing Calculator which recommends Azure services that fit your budget
-    - Esimates cost of provisioning resources
+    - Estimates cost of provisioning resources
-- Azure Advisor
+- Azure Adviser
     - Monitors actual costs
     - Can limit spending
-    - Provides reccomendations
+    - Provides recommendations

 ## Resource Type